jabirali/bodge/paper.md

         else:
             H[i, i] = -μ * σ0 - Mz * σ3
 ```
 Note the use of a context manager (`with`-block) to provide an intuitive array syntax for accessing the relevant parts of the Hamiltonian matrix, while abstracting away the underlying sparse matrix details.
-Afterwards, there are several different ways to use the resulting `Hamiltonian` object.
+Afterwards, there are many different ways to use the resulting object.

 Some physical observables can be directly calculated using the methods provided in Bodge.
 For instance, one can use the method `system.ldos` to directly calculate the local density of states, which can then be used to check for spectral features such as e.g. a *superconducting gap* or a *zero-energy peak*.
 There is also a method `system.free_energy` which calculates the *free energy* of the system.
 By varying parameters in the Hamiltonian (e.g. the orientation of a magnetic field) and then minimizing this free energy, one can e.g. determine the ground state of the system.